HL7/smart-app-launch/spec/index.md

 context parameters</a>.*

-The app then redirects the browser to the EHR's **authorization URL** as determined above:
+The app then causes the browser to navigate the browser to the EHR's **authorization URL** as determined above: